 In the latest web-only edition of the “BTN Wrestling Report,” Kara Lentz looks back at Minnesota’s surprising win over Iowa, handing the Hawkeyes their first Big Ten loss.
 Olympian, NCAA Champion and former Northwestern wrestler Jake Herbert joins the show to talk further about the dual and look ahead to Penn State’s visit to Michigan at 3:30 p.m.
 ET on Sunday.
 That match will be broadcasted live on BTN/BTN2Go.

 Turns out, Philip Nelson is going to stay in the Big Ten.
 News has broken that the disgruntled Minnesota quarterback is transferring to Rutgers, which officially will join the Big Ten for the 2014 football season.
 He’ll sit out next season and have two years of eligibility beginning in 2015.

 Did you miss something while you stepped away from your computer?
 We’re tracking some of the best Big Ten social media happenings and posting them all right here.
-Check out today’s edition, including a video of a former Big Ten coach playing the role of Ron Burgundy.
+Check out today’s edition, including a video of Nebraska’s Tim Miles helping someone pop the question.